excsn/fibre/ioc/API_REFERENCE.md

 **`add_singleton_trait_with_name`**

-Registers a named singleton factory for a trait object `I`.
+Registers a named singleton factory for a trait object.

 ```rust
 pub fn add_singleton_trait_with_name<I: ?Sized + Any + Send + Sync>(